This double storey plant wall fills one side of MBS warehouse, designed to boost mood, creativity and connection with nature.

 “A warehouse turned

 Humans were not designed to thrive outside of nature, or spend time within plain concrete walls under artificial light.

 The importance of plants in the home and workspace is well documented.
 They improve creativity, productivity and air quality, not to mention creating a beautiful aesthetic.
 Vertical gardens or plant walls are a space-effective way to connect built structures (and the people within them) with nature.

-This giant 8x11m example of biophilic design is built on reo mesh frame and features an assortment of nine plant species, each placed for optimal sun, water and maintenance. reaching for the skylights are sun-loving, low-maintenance monstera, hoya and rhipsales.
+This giant 8x11m example of biophilic design is built on a reo mesh frame and features an assortment of nine plant species, each placed for optimal sun, water and maintenance.
+Reaching for the skylights are sun-loving, low-maintenance monstera, hoya and rhipsales.
 The irrigation system soaks these plants at the top, and trickles down in drips and drops, catching in the moist-thriving ferns at the bottom.